annertech-ctorgalson/docebo-algolia-pipeline/README.md

 # docebo-algolia-pipeline
-POC for running Docebo to Algolia indexing with Gitlab actions.
+POC for running Docebo to Algolia indexing with Github actions.